Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 What are the Physical Effects of Hallucinogen Addiction?

-Physically, hallucinogen addiction causes a range of health issues, including increased heart rate, hypertension, and potential damage to organs due to prolonged use.
+The Physical effects of hallucinogen addiction include increased heart rate, hypertension, and potential damage to organs due to prolonged use.

 The physical effects of hallucinogen addiction are:

-- Gastrointestinal Problems: hallucinogen users experience nausea, vomiting, and loss of appetite, which can contribute to nutritional deficiencies.
+- Gastrointestinal Problems: hallucinogen users experience nausea, vomiting, and loss of appetite, which contributes to nutritional deficiencies.

 What are the Behavioral Effects of Hallucinogen Addiction?